microsoft/CNTK/bindings/python/doc/gettingstarted.rst

     from cntk.device import set_default_device, gpu
     set_default_device(gpu(0))

-Now let's setup a network that will learn a classifier with fully connected layers using only the functions :func:`~cntk.layers.layers.Sequential` and :func:`~cntk.layers.layers.Dense` from the Layers Library.
+Now let's setup a network that will learn a classifier with fully connected layers using only the functions :func:`~cntk.layers.higher_order_layers.Sequential` and :func:`~cntk.layers.layers.Dense` from the Layers Library.
 Create a ``simplenet.py`` file with the following contents:

 .. literalinclude:: simplenet.py